jeffreykegler/hoonlint/misc/whitespace.md

 ## Lines, columns and alignment

+In this document, **rune** is used in a somewhat different sense than in most Hoon documents.
+In most Hoon documents, "rune" means a digraph which acts as the keyword at the beginning of a regular hoon.
+In this document, we will refer to those as the "regular runes".

+In this document,
+"rune" will mean either

+* a regular rune; or

+* an arm marker digraph:
+  one of LUSLUS (`++`), LUSHEP (`+-`), or
+  LUSTIS (`+=`).

+Note that not all special-character digraphs are runes.
+In this document,
+HEPHEP (`--`) or TISTIS (`==`) will be called **terminators**, and they are not runes.
+The comment-marking digraph `::`, is also not a rune.
+Comments, including the digraphs that begin them, are considered whitespace, and nothing in whitespace is considered a rune.

 This document applies to Hoon source files.
 A Hoon source file is divided into newline-terminated lines each of which contains 1 or more characters.